 From 2009 to 2020, the Smart Campaign was a global initiative led by CFI that worked to create an environment in which financial services are delivered safely and responsibly to low-income clients.
 The Campaign developed the first global financial consumer protection standard, established a rigorous certification program to validate practices by financial service providers, produced consumer protection research, and convened partners to effect change.
 Over the course of the program more than 135 financial institutions, collectively serving more than 62 million low-income clients in 42 countries, were certified for adhering to the Smart Campaign’s Client Protection Standards.

-In 2020, development of the Client Protection Standards and management of their implementation was transferred to long-time partners SPTF and CERISE.
-The Smart Campaign’s Client Protection Standards are integrated into the Universal Standards for Social Performance Management (USSPM) managed by SPTF and continue to guide financial service providers to implement better consumer protection practices.
-The wealth of financial service provider-focused implementation tools are maintained by SPTF and CERISE and are publicly available via their Social Performance Knowledge Hub.
+In 2020, the Client Protection Standards and management of their implementation was transferred to long-time partners SPTF and CERISE.
+In September 2021, SPTF and Cerise launched the Client Protection Pathway, a new initiative to support client protection implementation.
+A wealth of financial service provider-focused tools are maintained by SPTF and CERISE and are publicly available via their Resource Center.

 As providers increasingly began to digitalize, the Smart Campaign launched research initiatives to understand consumer risks in digital financial services, focusing specifically on digital credit products.
 As a part of this initiative the Smart Campaign consulted digital providers through the Fintech Protects Community of Practice and piloted new benchmarks for responsible practice with the help MFR and M-CRIL.
 These efforts culminated in updated industry guidance and the Client Protection Standards for Digital Credit.